alicenet/alicenet/README.md

 This will generate all necessary files for the local chain inside: `./scripts/generated`

-Open a terminal and start geth:
+Open now a new terminal to start geth with

 ```
 ./scripts/main.sh geth
 ```

-Open another terminal and start the bootnode:
+Open another terminal to start the bootnode with

 ```
 ./scripts/main.sh bootnode